andrea-sdl/work-hats-book/01-contents/32-how-to-write.md

 The last thing to do is to write more, and take more time to write so that by practicing you reach a better skill in this area.

-Iterate until you reach confidence in the writing and you're done..
+Iterate until you reach confidence in the writing and you're done.
 You won't become the next Stephen King by doing this, but you'll at least improve the basic writing skills.